 Hello there, welcome!

-In 2011, our lives changed terribly and abruptly.
+But in 2011, our lives changed abruptly.

 I live both completely heartbroken and full of hope.
 Those two things can coexist.

 I’m honored to meet you.
 Thank you for taking the time to be here.
-I’d love to hear any thoughts you want to share with me.